camptocamp/ansible-satellite-collection/README.md

 - `pre_update_hook` allow to execute tasks before the `yum update`
 - `post_update_hook` allow to execute tasks after the `yum upadte`
 - `perform_yum_update` a boolean controlling the execution of the `yum update` the value is `false` by default

+## Releasing

+The collection is automatically built by gitlab-ci, to release a new version just tag it with the new version number.
+For example: `1.0.3` and it will be built and pushed into the gitlab artifacts storage.